The unrestricted Skyrme-tensor time-dependent Hartree-Fock and its application to the nuclear response from spherical to triaxial nuclei: Formalism

-In this work we use the SLy5 force~\cite{Chabanat} with tensor parameters that were perturbatively defined in~\cite{PLB} and employed in subsequent applications starting with~\cite{Zou} (cf. also~\cite{SucE} and references therein).
+In this work we use the SLy5 force~\cite{Chabanat} with tensor parameters that were perturbatively defined in Ref.~\cite{PLB} and employed in subsequent applications starting with Ref.~\cite{Zou} (cf.~also Ref.~\cite{SucE} and references therein).
 As known, the Lyon forces, which, in particular, received constraints also from microscopic calculations of the neutron matter equation of state, were tailored to improve the isovector channel of the effective interaction and thus the description of exotic systems.
-Like other works, we also employ the force T44 of~\cite{Les}, characterized by some different features.
-For example, the central+tensor isovector coupling constant $C_1^{J_1,c+t}$ of T44 vanishes, so that in the spherical limit one is left with the isoscalar tensor contribution only.
-Moreover, for all the terms mentioned in the previous Section ($J^{(0)}$, $\bm J$, $\underline{J}$, $\bm{S}\cdot\bm{T}$, $\bm{S}\cdot\bm{F}$), the like ($C^T_0+C^T_1$) and unlike ($C^T_0-C^T_1$) particle tensor contributions to the mean-field operator have the same sign, at variance with the SLy5 case where they are systematically opposite each other (see Tab.~\ref{Tab1}).
+Like other works, we also employ the force T44 of Ref.~\cite{Les}, characterized by some different features.
+For example, the central+tensor isovector coupling constant $C_1^{J_1,c+t}$ of T44 vanishes and, consequently, one is left, in the spherical limit, with the isoscalar tensor contribution only.
+Moreover, for all the terms mentioned in the previous section ($J^2_0$, $\bm J^2$, $\underline{J}^2$, $\bm{S}\cdot\bm{T}$, $\bm{S}\cdot\bm{F}$), the like ($C^T_0+C^T_1$) and unlike ($C^T_0-C^T_1$) particle tensor contributions to the mean-field operator have the same sign, at variance with the SLy5 case where they are systematically opposite each other (see Tab.~\ref{Tab1}).

-\\ The SLy5 and T44 forces have strictly negative central C$_T^T$ coefficients, a quite common feature of the standard Skyrme sets (cf Tab.~II in~\cite{Cao2010}).
-They are relatively strong for both cases (with a different C$^T_0$/C$^T_1$ ratio), so that the effects from some of the newly implemented terms are expected to be emphasized with respect to other choices.
+The SLy5 and T44 forces have strictly negative central $C_T^T$ coefficients, a quite common feature of the standard Skyrme sets (cf.~Tab.~II in Ref.~\cite{Cao2010}).
+They are relatively strong for both cases (with a different $C^T_0$/$C^T_1$ ratio), so the effects from some of the newly implemented terms are expected to be emphasized with respect to other choices.

-With the inclusion of the tensor, the $C^T_T$ coupling constants remain negative; the SLy5 ones receive a large reduction (90\% and 84\% for $C_0^T$ and $C_1^T$ respectively), while the T44 $C_0^T+C_1^T$ and $C_0^T-C_1^T$ combinations are both strengthened in absolute value (see Tab.~\ref{Tab2} of this work).

-In the pairing sector, an (isovector) volume pairing force was implemented.
-For $^{120}$Sn we set its (neutron-neutron) strength to the value V$_0$(n)=243 MeV$\cdot$fm$^3$; in such a way, the SLy5 calculations including the $\stackrel{\leftrightarrow}J^2$ terms well reproduce ($<$1$\%$ of discrepancy) the experimental neutron pairing gap (1.32 MeV) obtained with the standard mass formula~\cite{dug}.
-The associated energy cut-off is such that, as rule of thumb, only one extra major shell is included in the BCS space.
-In the following, we will refer to the choice V$_0$(p)=V$_0$(n)=243 MeV$\cdot$fm$^3$ as ``pairing set 1'' in order to distinguish it from other sets discussed later in connection to heavier nuclei.
-In this work, we do not stick to the isospin invariance in the pairing channel adopted by some of us in the past~\cite{Fracasso05} and we separately fix the proton and neutron pairing strengths.